This post may contain affiliate links.

 1. It’s a 10 Miracle Leave-In Plus Keratin

 This keratin treatment is designed to nourish hair with sunflower seed extract, silk amino acids, keratin amino acids and hydrolyzed keratin.
 It can be used alone or as maintenance to keep your salon keratin treatment looking fresh and well cared for.
 It can be used on all hair types and aids in sealing the cuticles of your hair for a silkier, shinier appearance.
-You can pick up a bottle from Ulta.
+You can pick up a bottle from Ulta, or Amazon.

 2. Keranique Volumizing Keratin Conditioner

 Designed specifically for people with thin or thinning hair, this keratin conditioner is designed to weightlessly provide hair with protection and hydration.
 The final product with use is meant to be shiny, manageable hair with good movement.
 The infused Keratin Amino Complex is meant to penetrate into the hair follicles while protecting and reinforcing the hair on the outside as well.
-Order yours from Sephora!
+Order yours from Amazon!

 3. Keratin Complex Smoothing Therapy Keratin Color Care Shampoo